 A: Per the RFA, applicants are strongly encouraged to establish relationships with patient advocacy groups and solicit their input on recruitment (including equitable access to investigational drugs by minority and underserved populations), the clinical meaningfulness of the question under study, the relevance of the proposed clinical outcomes, and approaches to minimizing the burden on study participants.
-Also, NIH will include people with lived experience (PWLEs) of ALS (people living with ALS, caregivers, or people at risk for developing ALS) in the Scientific Review Group (also known as a study section) that is the first level of review for applications.
-Furthermore, once funded, people with lived experience typically serve as part of study committees (e.g., the steering committee) for the expanded access trial.
+Additionally, NIH will include people affected by ALS (people living with ALS, caregivers, or people at risk for developing ALS) in the Scientific Review Group (also known as a study section) that is the first level of review for applications.